manuka/structured-elements/README.md

   return {
     colours: { // This is a RecordSchema expectation.
       chassis: "string",
       doors: { // So is this.
-As you can see, we can nest them.
+We can nest them as deeply as we want.
         bottom: "string",
         middle: ["string", undefined],
         top: "string",